-Understanding the research can also help to boost credibility of your writing.
+Understanding the research can also help to boost the credibility of your writing.
 There is nothing worse than sensationalising the findings from a study or misrepresenting new evidence.
-It not only damages the quality of the original medical research, but can also harm your reputation as a health writer.
+It not only damages the quality of the original medical research but can also harm your reputation as a health writer.

 - Randomised controlled trial (RCT).
 Considered the most powerful tool in evidence-based medicine, an RCT is a quantitative study where participants are allocated in random to receive one of several clinical interventions to compare and obtain a measurable outcome,

 - Blinded RCT.
 These trials offer evidence without bias, as participants and trial investigators are unaware who is receiving treatment.
 Non-blinded trials are called “open” or “unblinded”.